bluekvirus/Stage.js/README.md

 ```
 This is why B' = B.extend({* constructor}) works, it is never to change B.prototype.constructor, but to directly change B. This is how js works.
 When a function (like B) is defined, B.prototype.constructor gets created, it is just a property, changing it will not affect the way *new* B() behaves.
 B will still be called instead of the *changed* B.prototype.constructor, if you ever tried to change it.

+However, Backbone supports changing B.prototype.constructor to affect C without affecting new B instances.
+Since all Backbone classes use parent.prototype.constructor.apply() instead of just parent.apply() like in its extend method (supported by the extend method itself, see above code block)

 Also, _.extend(B'.prototype) will *NOT* work (to change C) since all the *old* B instances [recall C.prototype = new B() previously in C = B.extend({})] will still have the old prototype ref to the old B.prototype, changing this will *NOT* effectively add new properties to new instances of C. Do it before B' = B.extend({* constructor}).

-[or do C.prototype = new B' again after _.extend(B.'prototype) ??]
+Note that by doing C.prototype = new B' again after _.extend(B'.prototype) will amend the broken prototypical chain for C and C only, it will not work for D (D = C.extend()) because chain C->D is now broken...
+D will suffer from property lost.

 Note that You can always augment a new B() by _.extend(B.prototype, {+ properties}) or (new B())[+ property] = ...; Only the former can affect C (from using B.extend()) since C.prototype = new B() and every instance of B will have it's property inherited from B.prototype.
 (The prototypical chain is walked dynamically upon searching of a property or method, so a later change to the B.prototype can still affect previously created B and C instances, you can think of B.prototype as a symbolic ref which will be interpreted each time the chain-walking-searching happens)

 Again, remember changing B.prototype.constructor alone will not bring wanted effect as B' = B.extend({*constructor}) would.
 And after B' = B.extend({* constructor}), if you still want _.extend(B'.prototype) to mean something in C, move it up before B' = B.extend({* constructor});

-_.extend(X.prototype) will affect both already and newly created insteances of X and those extended from X.
+_.extend(X.prototype) will affect both already and newly created instances of X and those extended from X.

+Don't mess up things by just changing X.prototype.
+Do 'X = Y and then X'.prototype = new X and lastly X'.prototype.constructor = X'.

 Note on *Ghost View*
 --------------------
 This is caused by removing a view's html but leaving the event listeners 'on'...
-Thus make sure you remove a view's html together with the event listeners by invoking the `view.close()`(Marionette) method, which will in turn invoke the `view.undelegateEvents()`(Backbone) method which will futher grab `$.off`(jQuery) to clean up the listeners.
+Thus make sure you remove a view's html together with the event listeners by invoking the `view.close()`(Marionette) method, which will in turn invoke the `view.undelegateEvents()`(Backbone) method which will further grab `$.off`(jQuery) to clean up the listeners.

 Note that calling `region.show()` will automatically `close()` the previously shown view object, the view object closed will still exist in the js runtime, if you somehow decide to `show()` it again, you need to manually call `view.delegateEvents()` to re-activate the event listeners.